cs5581/CS684_Project/Test Plan/Test Plan.md

     - Sign Up
     - New User

+## Approach
-- UX, API middle tier and database going to be tested using mocha as well as manually.
+- UX, API middle tier and database going to be tested manually and possibly using mocha for backend testing.

 ## Test Items
 - Username Input